Making Tax Digital (MTD) for VAT

-- As we have seen in point 3 above, by using cloud software you are more likely to get a tax enquiry once your data is transmitted item by item to HMRC in 2019.
+- As we have seen in point 3 above, by using cloud software you are more likely to get a tax enquiry once your data is transmitted item by item to HMRC.

 I am not going to list the benefits of software.
 Just look at the glossy adverts on TV, or Google any of the software companies, and no shortage of benefits will be right in your face!

 The answer for all Oaktree clients is probably not because they have a system which works and complies with MTD.

 But if you have a lot of points of weakness in your system, consider changing.
 If you already have a weak system which won’t stand up well to an enquiry from HMRC, you have less to lose in switching than someone who has a robust system.

 If for business reasons you want to do business software, I advise choosing your starting date as the first date of a new accounting year.
 My two recommendations are: